|

 Find the balance due shown on the return and, your spouse’s taxpayer identification number (if applicable).

-From last year's taxes you need
+From last year's taxes, you need

 the adjusted Gross Income and the Total Tax.

-This is a bit more involved a procedure but again if you need help there are companies that specialize in this kind of tax burden help.
+This is a bit more involved a procedure, but again if you need help there are companies that specialize in this kind of tax burden help.

-You tax burden is now in excess of $25,000 in combined tax, penalties, and interest and yet you might still qualify for an installment agreement.
+Your tax burden is now in excess of $25,000 in combined tax, penalties, and interest and yet you might still qualify for an installment agreement.

 You may have to fill out a Collection Information Statement, Form 433F.